RESEARCH

 Projects

-The intended outcome these projects is to not only produce robust, peer-reviewed scientific findings, but to ensure that these findings can be communicated in plain language with applications for policy makers.
+The intended outcome these projects is to not only produce peer-reviewed scientific findings, but to ensure that these findings can be communicated in plain language with applications for policy makers.

-1. Riparian forest management and climate resiliency
+1. Riparian zone disturbance and climate resiliency

 Partners: St. Mary's River Association, Nova Scotia Salmon Association, Nova Scotia Department of Natural Resources & Renewables, Fisheries and Oceans Canada (2023 - current)